rucio/rucio/doc/source/installing_server.rst

    [oidc]
    idpsecrets = /path/to/your/idpsecrets.json
    admin_issuer = <IdP_nickname>
+   expected_audience = '<rucio>'
+   expected_scope = 'openid profile'

-Where <IdP_nickname> stands for your preferred IdP (e.g. "wlcg").
+Parameters 'idpsecrets' and 'admin_issuer' have to be present. <IdP_nickname> stands for your preferred IdP (e.g. "wlcg").
 The IdP specified under admin_issuer will be contacted to get information about Rucio Users (SCIM) and to request tokens for the Rucio 'root' account.
+The expected_scope and expected_audence parameters are optional and if not filled, the Rucio server will set them to 'openid profile' and 'rucio' respectively.
+The expected scopes and audiences have to be configured correspondinly on the side of your registered clienst at your IdP (usually you can control accepted scopes and audiences for your clients via an IdP web interface).

 To finalise the process, one should assign the OIDC identities to the relevant Rucio admin_account_name (e.g. 'root', 'ddmadmin').
 This identity ID is composed of the IAM account sub claim and issuer url such as demonstrated below::